togrupe/dlive-midi-tools/README.md

    `Clear` removes all ticks.

-8. If you also want to create a Reaper session template, set the corresponding tick.
-The Reaper session file `<input-spreadsheet-file>-recording-template.rpp` will be generated into the directory from where the spreadsheet has been chosen.
+8. If you also want to create a DAW Session template (Reaper or Tracks Live), set the corresponding tick.
+The session files `<input-spreadsheet-file>-recording-template.rpp` / `<input-spreadsheet-file>-trackslive.template` will be generated into the directory from where the spreadsheet has been chosen.
 In the `Channels` tab, you can configure which channel shall be recorded and "record armed".
 The patching is 1:1 (derived from the channel number) <br><br>

    The following Reaper based options are available: <br>